HackTricks-wiki/hacktricks/generic-methodologies-and-resources/exfiltration.md

 ### **SMTP**

-If you can send data to an SMTP server, you can create a SMTP to receive the data with python:
+If you can send data to an SMTP server, you can create an SMTP to receive the data with python:

 ```bash
 sudo python -m smtpd -n -c DebuggingServer :25